ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 Typography is about shaping and laying out the texts on your website to create a pleasant user experience.
 [Web Design is 95% Typography](https://ia.net/topics/the-web-is-all-about-typography-period).
 It's an essential tool that a software developer should have in their toolbox.

 There's a lot more jargon and subjectivity in Typography than in other areas.
-This article is intended as a concise and practical guide for software developers on choosing/using custom fonts and laying out the texts nicely and comfortabely.
+This article is intended as a concise and practical guide for software developers on choosing/using custom fonts and laying out the texts nicely and comfortably.
 It covers the basics to get you most of the way there.

 ## Basics